oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### migration

-*   supported only if there is no vNic of pci passthrough type.
+*   supported only if there is no vNic of pci-passthrough type.
 *   scheduling the host- same as in run vm.
 *   the engine will pass to vdsm the PF the vNic should be connected to one of its VFs.